Sing With Us

 How much does it cost to join the Choir?

 The Choir’s subscription costs £26.00 per month, paid over 12 months, or £288 per year (although any difficulty with this would be viewed sympathetically).
-Full-time students (first degree) pay just £20 per year for the duration of their course.
+Full-time students (first degree) pay just £20 per year for the duration of their course and for four years after graduation.
 Music can be bought through the Choir and hire copies are often available free of charge from the Choir’s library.

 How can I apply for an audition?